-Author has written 20 stories for Monkees, Doctor Who, Avengers, and A-Team.
+Author has written 22 stories for Monkees, Doctor Who, Avengers, A-Team, Fairy Tail, and Virtual Villagers.

 Hello, everybody!
 I'm PlushChrome!
 It's very nice to meet you.

 There are a few things you should know about me.
 The first is my lack of schooling in Language Arts.
 Everything I write, I write by instinct and experience.
 I've never taken any classes or anything, but I've been writing stories for around ten years now, just because it's fun, and I've picked up a few tricks along the way.

 Second, I do not write or read slash stories.
 I don't judge anybody else who DOES write or read slash stories, but, as I once said, "it's just not my cup of tea."

 The third thing you should know is that I'm in a bit of a jam right now, and as a result, need to take a step back from all the writing I've been doing since I created this account.
 For a long time, you see, I had very little responsibilities and so I wrote and published new stories whenever I finished a "chapter 1."
 Now, however, I don't have enough time to give these stories the time they need and deserve.
 SO.
 I've come to a decision.
 I am only going to focus on one story at a time, and believe me, this is working out so much better for that story, and the quality of my writing is much improved.
 I have been giving this a trial run, and I've been successful in posting a chapter a week, and the chapters are well thought out and written.
 The rest of my stories are all on standby, though if I am feeling inspired, you may get a "once in a blue moon" update for them.